 Examples

-This topic describes how to create a mapping table for a table.
-If you want to create a mapping table for a search index, replace the SQL statement in the sample code with the SQL statement used to create a mapping table for a search index.
+This topic describes how to create a mapping table for a data table.
+To create a mapping table for a search index, replace the SQL statement in the sample code with the SQL statement for a search index mapping table.

-The following example shows how to create a mapping table for the test_table table by using the statement create table test_table (pk varchar(1024), long_value bigint, double_value double, string_value mediumtext, bool_value bool, primary key(pk))
+The following example creates a mapping table for test_table using the statement create table test_table (pk varchar(1024), long_value bigint, double_value double, string_value mediumtext, bool_value bool, primary key(pk)).

 const params = {